McCutchanville, Indiana: History

 McCutchanville was first settled by Scottish and Irish immigrants in the early 19th century.
 In 1845, Samuel McCutchan became the Post Master of the community's first post office.
 This led to the community being called McCutchanville.
 The post office operated from 1850 to 1906.

 McCutchanville was also the childhood home to Annie Fellows Johnston, American author of The Little Colonel series.
-Annie died on October 5, 1931 and is buried at Oak Hill Cemetery in Evansville, Indiana.
-The Little Colonel series was later adapted into a 1935 American comedy drama film directed by David Butler that starred Shirley Temple, Lionel Barrymore, Evelyn Venable, John Lodge, Bill Robinson, and Hattie McDaniel.
+Annie died on October 5, 1931, and is buried at Oak Hill Cemetery in Evansville, Indiana.